 Founded in 1980, the Arab World Institute is an organization committed to researching and disseminating information about the history and culture of the Arab world.
 Paris’s Arab Institute was designed by famed architect Jean Nouvel and is part museum, part boutique, part research library, part performance venue.
 The museum houses historical and decorative objects from various parts of the Arab world, including stunning tile mosaics, antique books, and ornamental vessels.

-Paris’s premier modern and contemporary art center, Centre Pompidou, opened in 1977.
-It’s named after former President Georges Pompidou since he spearheaded and wholeheartedly supported the project.
+Paris’s premier modern and contemporary art center, Centre Pompidou opened in 1977.
+It’s named after former French President Georges Pompidou, as it was he who spearheaded and wholeheartedly supported the project.
 Throughout the past four decades, the Pompidou has served as a showcase for visual artists, musicians, playwrights, novelists, spoken word artists, performance artists, and choreographers.
-The Centre Pompidou houses the most prestigious and diverse collection of modern and contemporary art in Europe, as well as a large public reference library, theater, and performance halls, a music research institute, educational activity areas, bookshops, a restaurant, and a café.
+The Centre Pompidou houses the most prestigious and diverse collection of modern and contemporary art in Europe, including works by Wassily Kandinsky, Frida Kahlo, Marcel Duchamp, Marc Chagall, Constantin Brancusi, Joan Miró, and Louise Bourgeois.
+The museum also features a large public reference library, theater, and performance halls, a music research institute, educational activity areas, bookshops, a restaurant, and a café.

 The Atelier de Lumières